- Awesome course, take it!

 Each year the course takes around 20 students, from diverse backgrounds and nationalities.

-This year, we have 4 projects at Aalto:
+The previous year we had 4 projects at Aalto:

 - BASF, in collaboration with Karlsruhe Institute of Technology: Defining the future of communication between farmers and experts